-The college did not measure its progress simply with physical achievements.
 An early objective of Mississippi Woman's College was to train intelligent, concerned citizens who could establish Christian homes.
-Curricula and activities were designed with this primary objective in mind.
 By 1925 college stationery boldly proclaimed on its letterhead, "Mississippi Woman's College: The School with a Mission."
 The student body dedicated itself to the mission of the college.
 Such dedication accounts for Mississippi Woman's College becoming known by the late 1920s as one of the South's outstanding Christian colleges for women.
 Continued growth and an emphasis on missions characterized the presidency of Dr. W. E. Holcomb from 1932 to 1940.